gdv/resume/resume.md

 restrictions of the problem are APX-hard and designing a polynomial-time constant-factor approximation algorithm.
 Moreover, he has designed an efficient algorithm for a different restriction of the problem.

-### Data Bases

-Finally his research has also regarded data bases, as graph theory has found a new relevance in this field.
-The research activity has started within the proposed activity of three research contract with the National Electrical Energy Company (ENEL) regarding graph-based data bases.
-In fact a graph can be a simple and precise representation of data bases, especially semi-structured data bases such as the World Wide Web (Buneman, PODS 1997) (Abiteboul, ICDT 1997).
-The candidate has studied the expressiveness of some graph-based query languages.

 Research grants (as PI)
 -----------------------